 Summer Research Opportunities

 Students in the College of Dental Medicine have many opportunities for research experiences in addition to those integral to the Dental Medicine Scientist Training Program.
 These include opportunities for short-term research experiences at MUSC and at NIH as well as research exposures as part of the curriculum of the College of Dental Medicine.
-(Previous Students' Research Projects)

-One opportunity for MUSC Dental Students to gain research experience at MUSC is to participate in the College of Graduate Studies Summer Health Professions Research Program.
+One opportunity for MUSC Dental Students to gain research experience at MUSC is to participate in the College of Graduate Studies Summer Health Professionals Program (SHP).
 The goal of this program is to introduce students in the health professions to biomedical research by allowing them to work during the summer in a research environment under the guidance of an experienced investigator.
-This research training program provides unique opportunities for health professions students to become directly involved in cutting edge research leading them to a greater appreciation of the process of scientific discovery.
+This research training program provides unique opportunities for health professional students to become directly involved in cutting edge research leading them to a greater appreciation of the process of scientific discovery.
 Student-faculty and student-student interaction through shared experiences are important factors for the successful research experience.
 At the conclusion of the training period, students prepare a brief written paper and give an oral presentation on their project.
 Activities such as seminars, a structured overview of important research areas in the biological sciences, discussions of the ethical conduct of research, and interactions with faculty and social events are key components of the overall experience that are essential to provide a supportive and nurturing environment.

 Research Opportunities at the NIH